Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 I will keep this blog post focused on just array-agnostic code since this work in `special` should ultimately be replaced by a more robust dispatching mechanism, whereas the array-agnostic code is here to stay!

-However, as mentioned above, `fft` is a standard extension module, so the standard can still help us with some compiled code!
+Despite this limitation on GPU support, as mentioned above, `fft` is a standard extension module, so the standard can still help us with some compiled code!
 For the functions in the extension, we can check whether the array's namespace implements the extension with `if hasattr(xp, 'fft')`, and use `xp.fft` if so.